Trump aims for adulation. Biden goes virtual. The two presidential candidates are running vastly different campaigns as Election Day nears

 Still, the main reason his campaign continues to hold large rallies is that the president loves them, aides said.
 They say Trump feels that when people see big crowds, they will be more inclined to vote for him.
 When his advisers argued against rallies, saying the events wouldn’t be safe, and instead going to smaller events designed to target certain groups, Trump insisted on returning to his signature format.

-The differences between the campaigns came sharply into sharp in the campaign finance reports released this week; they revealed a wide disparity in spending on travel, in-person events and use of virtual platforms from June to September, according to a Washington Post analysis.
+The differences between the campaigns came into sharp focus in the campaign finance reports released this week; they revealed a wide disparity in spending on travel, in-person events and use of virtual platforms from June to September, according to a Washington Post analysis.

 The Trump campaign and two affiliated committees outspent Biden and his affiliates by more than 8 to 1 in event staging, facility rental and various fees, the analysis shows.
-The Trump side spent $17.6 million compared with $2.1 million by Biden and his allies.
+The Trump side spent $17.6 million, compared with $2.1 million spent by Biden and his allies.

-The Trump side also spent $7.1 million on transportation, including $1.8 million to reimburse the Treasury Department for using Air Force One, which doubles as his rally backdrop, to fly to campaign stops.
+The Trump side also spent $7.1 million on transportation, including $1.8 million to reimburse the Treasury Department for using Air Force One, which doubles as Trump’s rally backdrop, to fly to campaign stops.
 Biden spent $3.6 million on travel and transportation, including $265,000 to lease an Amtrak train for a whistle-stop tour in Ohio and Pennsylvania the day after the first debate.

 Meanwhile, Biden also spent more than $37,000 on communication services provided by Zoom, the platform frequently used by the campaign for its virtual events.
 Trump spent just $143 in Zoom subscription fees.

-Trump has paid a host of high costs related to rallies and fundraisers in recent months, including $117,333 to a linen rental company, $221,020 to a biometric testing company, and $47,506 to a sommelier services company.
+Trump has paid a host of high costs related to rallies and fundraisers in recent months, including $117,333 to a linen rental company, $221,020 to a biometric testing company and $47,506 to a sommelier services company.

 By contrast, some of Biden’s biggest expenses for event production went toward companies that produce digital events.
-In September alone, Biden spent about $330,000 to a company named 090 Media, which specializes in live-streamed events.
+In September alone, Biden paid about $330,000 to a company named 090 Media, which specializes in live-streamed events.
 From July through September, he paid $535,651 to Wizard Studios, which stages socially distanced campaign events for Biden, including setting up “social circles” that allow guests, campaign staffers and reporters to maintain safe distances from one another.

 Although Biden stepped up his travel in recent weeks, the past few days have marked a return to his pre-Labor Day pace.
 As Biden hunkered down Wednesday and prepared for the debate — his third day in a row without an in-person campaign event — Trump traveled to North Carolina for another rally.
+The Democrat aired a second World Series ad.

 Biden’s absence from the trail was filled by a very prominent pinch hitter: Barack Obama stumped for him in Philadelphia.
-In his debut on the physical campaign trail for Biden, Obama talked about the importance of voting and accepting that progress can be slow, but he said that opting out of voting only stalled progress.
+In his debut on the physical campaign trail for Biden, Obama talked about the importance of voting, and he sharply criticized Trump.

-Obama was one of many surrogates on whom the Biden campaign has relied.
+The 44th president was one of many surrogates on whom the Biden campaign has relied.
 On Wednesday, the campaign planned to host a virtual gathering of Colorado voters with the cast of “Grey’s Anatomy.”
 The campaign held a similar event aimed at Arizona voters featuring the comedian George Lopez.

 Biden’s in-person gatherings are always small.
 Temperatures are taken, masks are worn and social distancing is enforced.
 One campaign official recalled an event with Sen. Bernie Sanders (I-Vt.) where students stood inside hula hoops to ensure safe spacing.